Imputation estimators for unnormalized models with missing data: ASYMPTOTICS AND CONFIDENCE INTERVALS

-\section{Asymptotics and confidence intervals}
+\section{ASYMPTOTICS AND CONFIDENCE INTERVALS}

-We derive the asymptotic distributions of FINCE and FISCORE by extending results of \cite{wang98} and \cite{Kim11}.
-Based on the asymptotic distributions, we also construct confidence intervals, which enable hypothesis testing.
-This is an advantage of the proposed methods compared with variational NCE \citep{Rhodes}.
+We derive the asymptotic distributions of FINCE and FISCORE.
+Based on the asymptotic distributions, we construct confidence intervals, which enable hypothesis testing.
+This is an advantage of the proposed methods over variational NCE \citep{Rhodes}.
+Proofs of the theorems are given in the Appendix.